 - encourage young families in activities to understand and appreciate nature on the Common.

-During the winter we plant young trees on the common, in order to replace fallen and diseased stock.
-We have sown a wildflower meadow, planted daffodils, crocuses, snowdrops and bluebells, as well as small copses of fruiting shrubs, for the benefit of people, birds and insects.
+During the early spring we plant young trees on the common, in order to replace fallen and diseased stock.
+In winter we plant bulbs such as daffodils, crocuses, snowdrops and bluebells, as well as small copses of fruiting shrubs, for the benefit of people, birds and insects.

 We encourage all who love Clapham Common and wish to see it maintained in good health, for its next 1000 years, to join us and help our work.